 - A lifetime income of 5% of the amount of the trust assets as valued each year.
 The first year he would receive 5% of $250,000, or $12,500.

 - No capital gains tax is due when assets transferred to trust are sold

 (A portion of the annual payments may include some of the capital gain and may then be taxed at lower rates)

-The assumed date of transfer for the examples on this page is February 27, 2020.
-These examples have used the February 2020 IRC Section 7520 discount rate of 2.2% to optimize the charitable deduction.
+The assumed date of transfer for this example is July 5, 2020.
+These examples have used the May 2020 IRC Section 7520 discount rate of 0.8% to optimize the charitable deduction.